rehab834/migration-of-projects-from-gitlab-to-github-with-full-history-/README.md

 # migration-of-projects-from-gitlab-to-github-with-full-history-
-# GitLab to GitHub Migration Script
+# GitLab to GitHub Migration Script (Automatically)

 This repository contains a **Bash script** that automatically migrates all repositories you have access to on **GitLab** (including group-owned